-Departing CEO paid $5.2 million 'retention’ bonus by chain where 2,800 residents died
+Departing CEO paid $5.2 million ‘retention’ bonus by chain where 2,800 residents died

 And since last summer Genesis, which has been signaling a financial squeeze since 2017 in its reports to the SEC, has been warning investors it may not be able to continue as a going concern because of high costs and low occupancy rates exacerbated by the pandemic.

-“Five point two million is a lot of money given that nursing homes have been squawking about a lack of cash,” said Brian Lee, executive director of an advocacy group called Families for Better Care.
+“5.2 million is a lot of money given that nursing homes have been squawking about a lack of cash,” said Brian Lee, executive director of an advocacy group called Families for Better Care.
 “Yet they can take care of those they love best — those at the top.”

 The company noted that Hager’s base salary of $900,000 had not been increased since 2017.
 He also received a $935,000 annual bonus in 2020.